viamrobotics/canon/README.md

 `docker run --rm --privileged multiarch/qemu-user-static --reset -p yes`

 Note: This will only last until the next reboot of the Linux system.
 See https://github.com/multiarch/qemu-user-static for more details.

+## Updates

+By default, canon will check for an updated image at startup once every update_interval.
+You can force an update with `canon update` or you can update all images (that can be found from configs and your current working directory) with `canon update -a`.
+If you have trouble, or want to reset the update times, remove the cache file(s) in `~/.cache/canon/`

+## Creating Custom Docker Images

+Nearly any linux image will work, provided it has a few basic utilities installed.
+* bash
+* useradd
+* usermod
+* groupadd
+* groupmod
+* getent
+* chown
+* sudo (optional, user will be added to sudoers for password-less root)
+* ssh/ssh-add (optional, only needed when using ssh agent forwarding)
+* git (optional, sets up a helper in the internal user profile for github redirects through ssh)

+If custom toolchains/paths/configs, etc are needed, you should set up a normal user account in the docker configured as needed, then set the user/group settings in the canon profile to point to it.
+Then whatever external account you call canon with will be mapped to that user internally.